FullerJam/counselling_react_app/README.md

 ```
-####Component animations

 **Framer Motion**
 Github - https://github.com/framer/motion
 [Framer motion](https://www.framer.com/motion/) is an additional javascript library used for react to power transitions and animation throughout application with ease.
-Used for every page transistion and messaging speach bubbles animations.
+Used for every page transistion and messaging speech bubble animations.

+**React loader spinner**
+[React-loader-spinner](https://www.npmjs.com/package/react-loader-spinner) Provides collections of SVG animations which can be utilised during async await delays.
+This was combined with a styled component wrapper to do just that.

+**React Hook Form**
+[React Hook Form](https://react-hook-form.com/), a more concise and more performant javascript library for implementing forms with simple validation.
+Used for implementing the login form for authentication

+**Yup**
+[yup](https://github.com/jquense/yup), a javascript object schema builder for value parsing and validation.
+Used in conjunction with React Hook form, although probably not necessary for such simple validation.

+**Moment**
+[Moment](https://www.npmjs.com/package/moment), a JavaScript date library for manipulating and formatting dates.
+Utilised within the appointments dash board, dates select and Chat features of the application.

+**Firebase**

 ###Application Features